the-teachingRSE-project/competencies/institutionalized_education.md

 are another option (see Appendix: [Micro-accreditation]).

 Having certificates provides finally a clear understanding of which tasks an RSE can perform and thereby helps defining the career path and the job description.
-A big demand for specialized RSEs will certainly come from the newly established RSE centers at research institutions that require skilled people to fill their vacant positions.
+A big demand for specialised RSEs will certainly come from the newly established RSE centres at research institutions that require skilled people to fill their vacant positions.
 And using the certificates, the demand can now be satisfied with people offering this skill.
 Some exemplary skills for which courses are already held are version control tools like git, HPC topics like multithreading, MPI and GPU computations, FAIR principles.